A teen is not an adult. Learning to parent teens is a skill. Welcome to the world of your young adult.

 We live in a world of myths and those myths work against us on a daily basis.
 Let us start with; “Boys are easier to raise”.
 It is a misnomer to think that boys are any less affected by their hormones than girls are at the same age.
 Boys just like girls have hormones related mood swings.
 Boy teens rage without warning.
 They have fits of hormonal rage that result in broken doors, windows, and miscellaneous objects.
 Boys fight with other teens, get mad, overreact, and behave improperly.
 While most of these outbursts are short lived and mild, it is still a frustrating experience for parents.

 I firmly stand behind the idea that boys need an outlet for their energy well into their twenties.
 Every teen is different.
-If they do not play sports then other physical activities such as swimming or bike riding are good substitutes.
+If they do not play sports then other physical activities such as swimming, bike riding, or hiking are good substitutes.
 This fulfills a natural need for boys to be active and gives boys a positive outlet for energy.
 What do you do when boys experience an incredible hulk type episode because you asked them to take the trash out?
 Remain calm and speak in soft tones, and do not escalate the situation.
 Usually a calm conversation will bring them back to rational.
 I have three loving sons who have all had these unprovoked outbursts.
 They are not violent.
 I want make that distinction; violent outbursts are an indication of something completely different.
 This may require help from a counselor of psychologist.

 Boys have an awkward phase just like girls.
 They deal with public opinion at schools and have to make decisions about who they are during this time.
 Think back to high school, the boys were labeled just like the girls.
 While some boys handle this well, other boys seem lost in the sea of social objectivity.
 Let’s face it this can be a cruel age.
 I have always maintained that the “cool” kids" are usually the kids who make fun of other kids, if you child is the cool kid you might what to have a talk with him or her.
 I taught my sons that it is more important to have principles and treat people decent than it is to be cool.
 Some Kids learn this better than others.
 It is also important to teach children that it is not their job to impress others.
 Self esteem comes from a child believing in themselves, not what other people think of that child.